ale94mleon/BindFlow/docs/source/guides/force-fields.md

 * Hexagonal box
 * Water thickness: 15
 * Length of X and Y: 90 (initial guess)
-* Only POPC for a simple membrane
+* Only POPC for a simple membrane or any other lipid composition you would like to use
 * Do not include ions
 * force field:
     - AMBER: